TheRabbiRifat/task_manager/README.md

 2.  -Set up the database:

-Create a MySQL database named todo_app.
+Create a MySQL database named task_manager.
 Import the task_manager.sql file provided in the repository to set up nessesary tables.
 Configure the database connection:
 Update the database connection details in php/config.php with your MySQL database credentials.